mcdonagh/QoL-Utilities/README.md

 > *Features not mentioned have no configuration associated with them*

-**[Auto Confirm's](#ac)** in-game configuration is three (3) checkboxes.
-One to turn the ability to automatically confirm equipping Refundable items on or off, one for Tradeable items, and one for "Bind on Equip" items.
+**[Auto Confirm's](#ac)** in-game configuration consists of four checkboxes.
+The first is to toggle on/off the report that is shown at player logon and on reload.
+The other three are to toggle on/off the ability to automatically confirm equipping different items.
+One for Refundable items, one for Tradeable items, and one for "Bind on Equip" items.

-**[Quiet Mode's](#qm)** in-game configuration is two (2) checkboxex.
-One to turn the ability to automatically decline Party Invites on or off, and one for Duel Requests.
+**[Quiet Mode's](#qm)** in-game configuration consists of three checkboxex.
+The first is to toggle on/off the report that is shown at player logon and on reload.
+The other two are to toggle on/off the ability to automatically decline certain requests.
+One for decling Party Invites, and one for declining Duel Requests.

-**[Volume Cycler's](#vc)** in-game configuration is a single input field; a list of preset volume percentages that you will be able to cycle through in the listed order.
+**[Volume Cycler's](#vc)** in-game configuration consists of a single input field.
+A list of preset volume percentages that you will be able to cycle through, in the order in which they are entered.

 <h2 id='atc'>Achievement Tracker Cleaner</h2>